 - Allowing only commercial vehicles

-- Allowing car sales to only customers who serve other essential businesses.
+- Allowing sales to only workers who serve other essential businesses.

 Also, the enforcement of keeping non-essential business open will vary by state as many dealerships in the bay area who had the shelter in place notice since 03/16/2020 have kept their dealership sales department open without much restrictions from local authorities.